divyat09/D-Compiler/asgn4/README.md

 TestCase14: keywords.d : Tests implementation of special keywords in our grammar
 ### Execution

-1 cd to the base directory: asgn3
+1 cd to the base directory: asgn4

 2 Run the command: make

-3 Run test cases: bin/parser test/test1.d
+3 Run test cases: bin/irgen test/test1.d

-4 firefox test1.html